CERT-Polska/mquery/docs/indexing.md

 ```

 To index `"/mnt/samples"` directory.
 By default, this will only use `gram3` index.
-It's a good idea to use all of them for better results:
+It's usually a good idea to use more index types for better results:

 ```